jamesbrink/yeet/README.md

 - The Ollama model used (change `MODEL_NAME="qwen:0.5b"` to your preferred model)
 - The API endpoint (if you're running Ollama somewhere other than localhost)
 - The commit message style by editing the prompt
+- The timeout for API calls (default is 10 seconds)

 ## Examples